chenyuan9977/cs628-pe-Chen/PE03-ToDoList/README.md

     - index (a number) → The position of the task in the list.
     - handleDeleteTask (a function) → A function that deletes the task when called.

-    Inside the component, it displays the task inside an <li> (list item).
+    Inside the component, it displays the task inside an &lt;li&gt; (list item).
 A <button> is included that triggers handleDeleteTask(index), which removes the task when clicked.

 - ToDoList.js